Shamrock V: Post Cup Career

 The British aviation industrialist Sir Thomas Sopwith was to be the next custodian of Shamrock V. Already a keen yachtsman, Sopwith bought her in 1931 as a trial horse to gain J-Class racing experience.
 He would also add to Nicholson's skills with his own aeronautical expertise and material knowledge to build and perfect his challenger for the 16th America's cup, Endeavour.

 Shamrock V was then sold to Sopwith's aviation friend, and fellow yachtsman, Sir Richard Fairey of Fairey Aviation who continued to incorporate aerodynamic and hydrodynamic modifications.
 These included a new mast and mainsail fitted before the 1934 season, in which she competed simply as Shamrock.
 In the "Big Class" that year, she sailed against Astra, HMY Britannia, Candida, Endeavour, and Velsheda.

 In the 1935 regatta season, she campaigned against Velsheda, Endeavour, and Yankee.
 In 1937, Shamrock V was sold to the Italian senator and industrialist Mario Crespi.
 This change in ownership prompted Shamrock Vs only name change.
 Italian Fascist law had banned the use of foreign names in society, accordingly Shamrock V was renamed Quadrifoglio (cloverleaf).
 Crespi was also the first owner who modified Shamrock V for comfort by installing her maple interior.

 A renaissance for Shamrock V began in 1962 with her acquisition by the Italian yachtsman Piero Scanu.
-He instigated a comprehensive three-year overhaul commencing in 1967 with Shamrock V returning to the Camper and Nicholsons yard.
-The hull and deck received significant attention along with the modernisation of the systems and engines.
+He instigated a comprehensive three-year overhaul commencing in 1967.
 In 1974, the yacht was used in the production of the movie Swept Away.
+But by now further repairs were essential.

+In November 1974 a small delivery crew sailed a not fully seaworthy Shamrock V from Toulon, France to Southampton, England, a journey of more than 2000 miles, for a full re-fit.
+On two occasions the 160-feet wooden mast, 15 feet less than her 1930 height, was almost lost.
+On 21 November a jury-rigged Shamrock sailed into Southampton to an enthusiastic welcome from the yachting community.

+Back in Camper and Nicholson's yard, the hull and deck received significant attention, along with the modernisation of the systems and engines.
 The effects of this rebuild were to last the next twenty years during which a remarkable repeat of history was enacted when, in 1986, Shamrock V returned to the ownership of the Lipton Tea Company who donated her to the Museum of Yachting at Newport, Rhode Island.
 Another extensive restoration was instigated by her new owners and undertaken by Elizabeth Meyer in 1989.

 Following changes of ownership in the 1990s and another renovation, Shamrock V participated in a reunion in August 2001 with the only two remaining J-Classes, Endeavour, and Velsheda, for the America's Cup Jubilee in the Solent.
 In March 2016 it was reported that Shamrock V had changed ownership and had been listed for sale with an asking price of €6 million.